fosres/FOSS_Research/README.md

 # FOSS Research
-The official repository for creating a FLOSS-compliant Academic Search Engine That Does Not Track You
+The official repository for creating a FLOSS-compliant Academic Search Engine that will not track you.